GriffithUniLibrary/digital-tools-modular/content/3-analysis-visualisation.md

 {% capture bestdataviz %}
 **Our recommendation: Tableau**

 Tableau can produce beautiful results quickly and is free to academic researchers.
-It's not supported by the University, but neither are any of the others.
+It's not supported by the University — but neither are any of the others.
 {% endcapture %}

 {% include alert.html text=bestdataviz color="primary" %}